No question about it. You need a sitemap.

 Call-to-action items – Usually highlighted separately, they often take the form of a button you click to complete an action or access a form.
 Examples of this type of content include a donation button or a shopping cart.
 Usually these items are located in or near the main navigation of the website.

 Special file types – Interactive or downloadable elements such as forms, downloadable PDFs and documents may be identified in the sitemap.

 External links – Important links to external websites that are likely to be included in the header or footer of the website such as social media channels and affiliate or partner websites should be included..

 What (and Who) You Need to Create a Sitemap

 The actual physical tools used in sitemapping are pretty basic.
 A lot of times, people use flowcharts or mind mapping software such as XMind.
+(Curious about mind maps?
+Check out Venngage for some great mind map templates.)
 In a pinch, even PowerPoint can be used to create a sitemap.

 We’ve put together two sitemap templates you can download.
 One is for XMind, the software we use and recommend (it’s free to download!) or if you don’t want to download a new product, we have a PowerPoint template as well.

 The most powerful tool for sitemapping, however, is making sure you have the right person for the task.
 Good sitemaps take a lot of work and a certain level of expertise.
 As you know, the best sites have exceptional user experience at their core.

 Here’s what’s never a good idea when it comes to the organization of your website: winging it.